digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 Generic map functions
 ~~~~~~~~~~~~~~~~~~~~~

+**Validity of Keys:** A key is valid if and only if it is equivalent
+to itself according to the builtin function  ``EQUAL``.
+Attempts to
+use an invalid key in the operations listed under always result
+in a runtime error.

+Of particular note, the following values are never valid keys:

+* Lambda expressions ``λ x : τ . e``
+* Type abstractions ``Λ α : k . e``
+* (Partially applied) built-in functions
+* Update statement
+* Any value containing an invalid key

 **Entry order**: The operations below always return a map with entries
 ordered by keys according to the comparison function ``LESS``.